commercetools/sphere-stock-import/README.md

 ### From ZIP

-* Just download the ready to use application as [ZIP](https://github.com/hajoeichler/sphere-stock-xml-import/archive/latest.zip)
+* Just download the ready to use application as [ZIP](https://github.com/sphereio/sphere-stock-import/archive/latest.zip)
-* Extract the latest.zip with `unzip sphere-stock-xml-import-latest.zip`
+* Extract the latest.zip with `unzip sphere-stock-import-latest.zip`
-* Change into the directory `cd sphere-stock-xml-import`
+* Change into the directory `cd sphere-stock-import`

 ## General Usage